babakzarrinbal/lodash-bzextras/README.md

 ```

-if a path don't exist or path entry is incorrect it will return empty array
+if a poss don't exist or poss entry is incorrect it will return empty array